-• School of Education Graduate Application and Electronic Supporting Documents

-- Online Application - Electronic copy of professional resume/curriculum vitae - Electronic copy of a statement of interest requesting admission, including reasons for pursuing the doctoral degree, an overview of professional background and goals and a discussion of professional philosophy.
-Suggested word limit is approximately 500 words. - o Letters of Recommendation (additional information provided within online application) - Official transcripts are required from: - o Any institution where you earned a bachelor's degree. - o Any institution where you earned a post-bachelor's (graduate) degree. - Any institution where you earned credit you would like considered toward an endorsement or graduate degree. - O Upon application review, you may be required to provide additional transcripts, including those with courses taken while in high school or at a community college. - Evidence of 36-graduate credits to include a completed master's degree from an accredited institution and official transcripts for all post-secondary education.
+- School of Education Graduate Application and Electronic Supporting Documents - Online Application - o Electronic copy of professional resume/curriculum vitae - Electronic copy of a statement of interest requesting admission, including reasons for pursuing the doctoral degree, an overview of professional background and goals and a discussion of professional philosophy.
+Suggested word limit is approximately 500 words. - o Letters of Recommendation (additional information provided within online application) - Official transcripts are required from: - o Any institution where you earned a bachelor's degree. - o Any institution where you earned a post-bachelor's (graduate) degree. - Any institution where you earned credit you would like considered toward an endorsement or graduate degree. - o Upon application review, you may be required to provide additional transcripts, including those with courses taken while in high school or at a community college. - Evidence of 36-graduate credits to include a completed master's degree from an accredited institution and official transcripts for all post-secondary education.
 It is recommended that applicants have a graduate grade point average of 3.5 or better on a 4.0 scale.
-Transcripts and other supporting materials are not returned to the applicant and become the property of Drake University. - Doctoral Applicants, with a Master's degree GPA below 3.5, must complete either the GRE or the MAT. - o Graduate Record Exam (GRE) - o Miller Analogies Test (MAT)
+Transcripts and other supporting materials are not returned to the applicant and become the property of Drake University.

 Online application materials will automatically be forwarded to the School of Education.
-Official transcripts and test scores may be sent via secure electronic transmission to soegradadmission@drake.edu or mailed to:Coordinator of Graduate Admission
+Official transcripts and test scores may be sent via secure electronic transmission to soegradadmission@drake.edu or mailed to:

-Coordinator of Graduate Admission Drake University School of Education 2507 University Ave.
-Des Moines, Iowa 50311
+Coordinator of Graduate Admission School of Education - Drake University Collier-Scripps Hall - Rm 221 2702 Forest Avenue Des Moines, Iowa 50311